portainer/portainer-docs/docs/v2.0-be/kubernetes/resource_pools/delete.md

-# Delete/Remove a Resource Pool
+# Delete/Remove a Namespace/Resource Pool

-When you have finished your project, you can delete resource pools to free up resources.
+When you have finished your project, you can delete Namespaces/resource pools to free up resources.

 ## Removing a Resouce Pool

-Click <b>Resouce Pools</b>, select the resource pool and click <b>Remove</b>.
+Click <b>Namespaces/Resouce Pools</b>, select the Namespacesresource pool and click <b>Remove</b>.

 ![resource](assets/delete-1.png)